-Sacramento area parents and educators are welcome to attend this Town Hall Meeting where Lance Christensen will discuss how we can Take Back California Education!
+On April 3rd, Sacramento area parents and educators attended a Town Hall Meeting where California Policy Center’s Lance Christensen led a forum on Taking Back California Education!

 Lance Christensen, Vice President, Education Policy & Government Affairs, California Policy Center